Scoring an Air Canada refund during the pandemic was nearly impossible. Which makes this story particularly improbable. But it’s true.

 And, of course, anytime you need some moral support or guidance, the Consumer Rescue team is always here to help.
 (Michelle Couch-Friedman, Consumer Rescue)

-*Before you go: Here’s what happened when Air Canada made another mistake; this one ended with the detainment of one of its passengers for two weeks in South Korea.
+*Before you go: Here’s what happened when Air Canada made another mistake that led to its customer getting detained in South Korea for two weeks.